-In addition to classroom college counseling lessons, the Director of College Counseling coordinates summer workshops, programming during delayed starts days, and evening programming, including but not limited to the college search process, the college application process, financial aid, athletics, standardized testing information, preparations for college interviews, and college essay writing help.
+In addition to classroom college counseling lessons, the Director of College Counseling coordinates summer workshops and evening programming, including but not limited to the college search process, the college application process, financial aid, athletics, standardized testing information, preparations for college interviews, and college essay writing help.
 The Counseling Office also sponsors a trip to the Pittsburgh National College Fair each February.

-Students and parents are encouraged to meet with the Director at any time during their high school career to discuss the college process.
+Students and parents are encouraged to meet with the Director to discuss the college process.

-Director of College Counseling: Ms. Loren A. Morgan
+Director of College Counseling: Ms. Jennifer Pogue